He thinks Trump won in 2020. Now, he wants to oversee Ohio’s elections

 The last time Ohio’s incumbent elections chief faced a primary challenge was 1948, when Republican Secretary of State Edward Hummel fended off Ted Brown.

 Adams wants to “tighten our election laws,” he said.
-That includes eliminating early voting (all three to four weeks of it); requiring a reason for absentee ballots (like hospitalization or being out of town); getting rid of ballot drop boxes; and requiring a specific, state-issued ID for voting.
+That includes eliminating early voting (all three to four weeks of it); requiring a reason for absentee ballots (such as hospitalization or being out of town); getting rid of ballot drop boxes, and requiring a specific, state-issued ID for voting.

 Ohioans can currently prove their identity with one of six documents.